Enzogslf/SecondDegreeEquationSep/README.md

 a program that separates second degree equations into a,b and c(X^2,X and number), writen in java<br>
 <br>

 currently in primitive state, problem: int's plus and minus(indexOf checkers) return the value of the empty StringBuffer, not scanner input however method Xchecker returns the scanner input, how?
-No idea as of recent, if the string is hardcoded onto the StringBuffer it works as "intended", not near to finished yet, but provides expected output <br>
+No idea as of recent, if the string is hardcoded onto the StringBuffer it works as "intended", not near to finished yet, but provides expected output SOLVED: variables where instanciated before scanner inputs<br>

 comments are now more readable if you have the better comments extension :)